theodi/open-orgn-services/README.md

 You can start a local console using `foreman run bundle console`.
 This loads the app and environment.

+## Testing

+There are Cucumber features and RSpec unit tests.

+You can run the Cucumber features with

+    bundle exec cucumber features

+And the specs with

+    bundle exec rspec

+Make sure that all environment variables are setup to point to test systems as the test systems may be hit during test runs.
+This especially applies to Capsule CRM, Xero, Eventbrite and Mailchimp.

 ## License

 This code is open source under the MIT license.
 See the LICENSE.md file for